How to Use the Full Facebook Site for Desktop from Your Phone

-People have been more dependent on their smartphones to fulfill their browsing needs.
-Thus, websites have increasingly begun offering two separate versions of themselves: a mobile version, light-weight, and a full-desktop version.
+People have become more dependent on their smartphones to fulfill their browsing needs.
+Thus, websites have begun building two separate versions: a mobile version and a full-desktop version.
 Facebook is just one example.
 The mobile website comes in two flavors depending on the website’s code, including regular and light.
-The light mobile website versions generally present the same basic content, but lack functionality better-suited to a full-screen environment, such as zooming in and out on articles, photos, and other page elements.
-Sites increasingly use responsive or adaptive web design to change and modify itself to fit screens of any shape or size while still displaying content in a reasonable layout.
+The light mobile website versions generally present primary content.
+Still, they lack functionality better suited to a full-screen environment, such as menu navigation, link locations, options, and other page elements.
+Sites increasingly use responsive or adaptive web design, such as Facebook, to change and modify themselves to fit screens of any shape or size while still displaying content in a reasonable layout.

-However, mobile sites are often unsatisfactory in one way or another.
-Often, sites will hide certain functionality behind their desktop versions, limiting what mobile users can see or do while browsing the site.
-Though this is done to retain usability and run more smoothly on mobile platforms, it can often leave power users out in the cold when they’re looking for specific abilities or options on Facebook.
+However, mobile sites like Facebook are often unsatisfactory in one way or another.
+More specifically, Facebook hides certain functionalities, limiting what mobile users can see or do while browsing the site.
+Though this strategy is applied to retain usability and run more smoothly on mobile platforms, it can often leave power users out in the cold when they’re looking for specific abilities or options on Facebook.
 After all, it can be frustrating when trying to visit a particular site for a specific feature (such as dark mode) and not getting the option when on the mobile version of the site.

-Facebook is no exception.
-Though their mobile app on iOS and Android theoretically features most of the same capabilities as the desktop version, navigation is different, and many apps take you to the mobile version of the website instead of the app.
-It’s no secret that the Facebook app takes up a lot of battery life and memory on your phone.
-After all, the mobile site can be a faster or easier way to access your social feed on the go.
+Though the Facebook apps on iOS and Android theoretically feature the same capabilities as the desktop version, navigation is different, and many apps take you to the mobile version of the website instead of the app.
+It’s no secret that the Facebook app consumes a lot of battery life and memory on your phone, so the mobile site can be a much faster and more convenient way to access your social feed on the go.

-Unfortunately, Facebook’s mobile browser site is a lot more limited than the app in terms of capabilities.
+Unfortunately, Facebook’s mobile browser site is more limited than the app in terms of capabilities.
 Facebook won’t let you use Messenger on the mobile browser.
-It would ask you to install the Messenger app, instead.
-Changing your settings or hiding posts from your newsfeed can be nothing short of aggravating.
+It will ask you to install the Messenger app instead.
+Changing your settings or hiding posts from your newsfeed can be aggravating.

-If you’re fed up with the restrictions while using the Facebook mobile site, or if you need to change a setting you can’t change from the mobile view inside your browser—you’re in luck.
-Both Android and iOS allow you to easily change between Facebook’s mobile and desktop versions of the site with a single option.
-You can even bookmark the desktop version of the site for use whenever you need it.
+If you’re fed up with the restrictions while using the Facebook mobile site or need to change a setting you can’t change from the mobile view, you’re in luck.
+Both Android and iOS allow you to easily switch between Facebook’s mobile and desktop versions with a single option.

 Let’s break down just what you need to do to access the full desktop version of Facebook right from your iPhone or Android device.